 6. Confirmation bias

-From setting up KPIs to reading the empirical values - benchmarks come in handy at all stages of data-driven decision making.
-In short, benchmarking is a comparative process, measuring the performance of a certain aspect against the “best in class” or “general norm”.
+From setting up KPIs to reading the empirical values – benchmarks come in handy at all stages of data-driven decision making.
+Benchmarking is a comparative process, measuring the performance of a certain aspect against the “best in class” or “general norm”.
 For example, it could be the median email open rate within the beauty and personal care industry.

 Looking at the “external” (industry, competitor) benchmarks can widen the interpretational context and even result in prescriptive insights.
 Meanwhile, establishing them internally helps to drill down into the performance peaks and gaps as well as create a culture for continuous improvement.

 A tip for quality benchmarks: opt for the mean over the average.
-The average is probably the most commonly used benchmark value, but not the most representative one.
+The average is probably the most common benchmark value, but not the most representative one.
 Why?

 9. Data visualization